jamiewilliamsxyz/restaurant-ordering-app/README.md

 ## Restaurant Ordering App

-Restaurant Ordering App is a simple mobile ordering website to order food items.
-Made with vanilla JavaScript, HTML5 and CSS3.
+Restaurant Ordering App is a simple mobile ordering website to order food items made with vanilla JavaScript, HTML5 and CSS3.

 ### Features